anupshinde/anupzsite/contents/posts/going-static/index.md

 Further...
-I am also looking to add stuff like page-breaks within content to span through long articles.
-And support for ad-blocks within content
+I am also looking to add stuff like page-breaks within content to paginate through long articles.

 **What about dynamic stuff?**